vitaly-t/pg-promise/README.md

 created as promise objects, which isn't possible when dealing with a huge number if queries, due to memory limitations imposed by NodeJS.
 And for another, when one query fails, the rest will continue trying to execute, due to their promise nature, as being asynchronous.
-The latter will also result in many errors generated by failed queries, which by no means breaks the transaction logic, just fills your error log with lots of query failures that are in fact of no consequence.
+The latter will result in many errors generated by failed queries, which by no means breaks the transaction logic, just fills your error log with lots of query failures that are in fact of no consequence.

 This is why within each transaction we have method `sequence`, with alias `queue`, to be able to